EthanPany/ethanpany.github.io/_projects/ai-file-organizer.md

 ---
 layout: page
-title: AI File Organizer
+title: SolarFlow: AI-Powered File Organization
-description: An intelligent assistant that learns how you organize files and does the work for you.
+description: An intelligent file management system that understands your content and organizes files the way you would.
 img: # A placeholder for the image, can be updated later
 importance: 5
 category: work
 ---

-We've all been there: a downloads folder overflowing with a chaotic mix of documents, images, and code.
-It's a digital mess that's a pain to clean up.
-That's why I started the **AI File Organizer** project—to create a smart assistant that can learn your organizational style and automatically tidy up your files for you.
+How does your downloads folder look?
+If it's a chaotic mix of documents, images, and random files, SolarFlow is here to solve that problem.
+We're building an AI-powered file organizer that doesn't just sort by file type—it understands content and context to create a personalized, intuitive file system.

-### The Challenge: Beyond Simple Rules
+### The Problem We're Solving

-Existing file organizers often rely on basic rules like file type or name, but that's not how we think.
-We organize based on content and context.
-The challenge was to build a tool that could understand the *semantic meaning* of a file and organize it in a way that makes sense to *you*.
+File management is tedious and time-consuming.
+Traditional systems rely on arbitrary rules that don't match how we actually think about our files.
+File search isn't as good as it could be, and maintaining organization requires constant manual effort.

+### Our Solution: SolarFlow

+SolarFlow uses OpenAI's tools to automate file management by creating a human-readable file system tailored to each user.
+We provide robust search functionality using file metadata and AI-generated summaries, making it easy to find any file—even when you can't remember its name.

+### Core Features

+**Moonsword** - Our sorting agent that dives deep into every file, regardless of format, understanding content and generating intelligent summaries.

+**Neutron Store** - A specialized database that stores all file information, including text embeddings and metadata for lightning-fast retrieval.

+**Supernova** - The file organizing agent that uses database information to understand user preferences and sort files the way you would.

+**Lightspeed Search** - Super-fast vector search that lets you find files based on content, not just filename.

+### Technology Stack

+**Backend (Python)**
+- FastAPI for core web framework
+- Processing, database integration, and vectorization
+- ChatGPT-4o Nano for text and image processing
+- Whisper for audio/video transcription
+- Text Embedding 3 for generating embeddings

+**Frontend (Swift/SwiftUI)**
+- Native macOS interface with responsive design
+- Direct Finder integration
+- Real-time notifications for processing status

+### Privacy & Security First

+We prioritize user control and privacy:
+- Only scan files from directories you choose
+- Option to run models locally for privacy-conscious users
+- System and hidden files are automatically ignored
+- Full transparency in what files are processed

-### A Collaboration with OpenAI
+### OpenAI Collaboration

-This project is part of a special program at the **University of Wisconsin-Madison** in collaboration with **OpenAI**.
-As the leader of a team of three, I am driving the vision and development of this intelligent tool.
-My focus is on the core NLP pipeline: building a vector database to represent file content, extracting and summarizing information, and clustering files based on their meaning.
-We're not just building a file organizer; we're teaching a machine to understand and adapt to human behavior.
+This project is part of a special program at the University of Wisconsin-Madison in collaboration with OpenAI.
+As team leader, I'm driving the vision while conducting research on benchmarking LLM file organization capabilities—work we plan to publish as an academic paper.

-### The Technology Behind the Magic

-We're using a cutting-edge stack to bring this project to life:

-- **Python**: The backbone of our application.
-- **LangChain & LiteLLM**: For orchestrating complex workflows with large language models.
-- **OpenAI**: Leveraging their powerful models for content understanding.
-- **PyTorch**: For machine learning tasks and building our vector database.
-- **SQLite & Pydantic**: For robust data management.

-### The Future is Organized

-The AI File Organizer is an ongoing project with a bold vision: to make file management effortless.
-We're just getting started, but we're excited about the potential to create a tool that can learn, adapt, and bring a little more order to our digital lives.
+**Interested in being an early user?** We're currently recruiting participants for our user study to help improve SolarFlow's organization algorithms.

+### Project Videos

+**Team Presentation**
+<iframe src="https://mediaspace.wisc.edu/embed/secure/iframe/entryId/1_cdv8t09g/uiConfId/21415062" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+**Live Demo**
+<iframe src="https://mediaspace.wisc.edu/embed/secure/iframe/entryId/1_pbky05lw/uiConfId/21415062" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+**Folder Icon Demo**
+<iframe src="https://mediaspace.wisc.edu/embed/secure/iframe/entryId/1_cy7zim4n/uiConfId/21415062" width="640" height="360" frameborder="0" allowfullscreen></iframe>